 Requesting a Refund

-If a credit balance exists on your student account, the Student Financial Service staff will work with our processor BankMobile to issue you a refund.
+If a credit balance exists on your student account, the Financial Aid staff will work with our processor BankMobile to issue you a refund.

 Credit Balance Refunds

 A credit balance results when the total of the credits posted to a student’s account (for example, payments, loan disbursements, scholarships, etc.) exceed the total of the charges applied or applicable to the account for a specific term or semester.
 Refunds on Federal funds will occur within two weeks of the fund date on the student’s ledger in MyRiv.

 A credit balance eligible for a refund is one where all the applicable charges and credits have been posted to the account and the student’s eligibility for such funds has been reviewed and confirmed or adjusted based on current eligibility, enrollment, or any other applicable conditions.

 Anticipated funds are not considered credits to a student’s account until the funds have actually been disbursed to the account.
 These include anticipated financial aid, anticipated outside scholarships, estimated plan payments, and estimated third party payments.

 Accounts of students on a Payment Plan are not eligible for a refund unless the Payment Plan has been completed and paid in full, and payments exceed the applicable charges.

 In some cases, if a refund is issued and subsequently a balance is created in the student’s account, it is the student’s responsibility to return the funds to the University or pay the balance in accordance with the University’s billing and payments policies, including any applicable penalties and late fees.